A High-Order Scheme for Image Segmentation via a modified Level-Set method: Image segmentation via a modified LS method

 \subsection{Extension of the velocity function}

-As observed also in \cite{MSV95}, the edge-stopping function (defined choosing one of the possible velocities previously introduced), has meaning only on the front $\Gamma_t$, since it was designed precisely to force the $0$-level set to stop in the proximity of an edge.
-Consequently, it derives its meaning not from the geometry of $v$ but only from the configuration of the front $\Gamma_t$.
-Using one of the classical velocity functions introduced before, as will be more clear from the numerical tests in Sect. \ref{sec:tests} (especially the first one concerning a synthetic rhombus), high-order schemes produce unstable results since the representative function $v$ produces oscillations near the edges where the front should stop.
-This problem can be solved by adding a limiter \cite{BFS16}.
-Here, we are interesting in avoid the use of any limiter still producing stable results.
-That is why we need to extend the image-based velocity function $c(x,y)$ to all the level sets of the representation $v$ in order to give a physical motivation also to the speed used to make all the other (infinite) level sets evolve.
+The edge-stopping function which is defined choosing one of the above mentioned velocities, has a physical meaning only on the front $\Gamma_t$ since it was designed precisely to force the $0$-level set to stop close to the edges.
+As it has been observed in \cite{MSV95}, its meaning does not come from the geometry of $v$ but only from the configuration of the front $\Gamma_t$.
+Using one of the classical velocity functions introduced before, as it will be clarified by the numerical tests in Sect. \ref{sec:tests}, high-order schemes produce unstable results since the numerical approximation of $v$ can start to produce spurious oscillations near the edges where the front should stop.
+This problem can be solved by adding a limiter as in \cite{BFS16} but here we present a different technique that avoids the use of a limiter and adapts automatically the scheme according to the regularity of the solution in order to produce more accurate results.
+To this end, we need to extend the image-based velocity function $c(x,y)$ to all the level sets of the representation $v$ in order to give a physical meaning to the speed used in the whole domain.

-In that spirit, we follow the idea discussed in \cite{MSV95}, proposing a new and simple way to extend the velocity function which depends only on the initial condition $v_0$ and allows to avoid all the heavy computations required by the first solution proposed by the authors in \cite{MSV95}, still obtaining stable results.
-Thus, recalling their approach, the first property that the velocity has to satisfy is: \begin{property} Any external (image-based) speed function that is used in the equation of motion written for the function $v$ should not cause the level sets to collide and cross each other during the evolutionary process. \end{property} As we previously said, the appropriate extension depends on the choice of the initial representation.
-To present the basic idea, let us consider the distance (to the initial $0$-level set) function, that is
+Following some of the ideas discussed in \cite{MSV95}, we want to extend in a simple way the velocity to the whole domain.
+Our approach exploits the choice of the initial condition $v_0$ (which is free) and allows to avoid all the heavy computations required by the numerical approach solution proposed by the authors in \cite{MSV95}.
+The modification has an interesting interpretation in terms of the method of characteristics, as we will see later in this section, and allows for stable numerical results.
+Thus, recalling their approach, the first property that the velocity has to satisfy is: \begin{property} Any external (image-based) speed function that is used in the equation of motion written for the function $v$ should not cause the level sets to collide and cross each other during the evolutionary process. \end{property} To present the main idea, let us consider the signed distance to the initial $0$-level set as the initial representation function.
+This is the classical choice